janus-tg/Mapper/README.md

 This program was developed as part of a course curriculum and that's why the source code hasn't been posted.
 Please message me if you want to know more or discuss how this application was made.

+## Notable algorithms used:

+1. A* algorithm.
+2. Nearest neighbour algorithm for solving the travelling salesman problem.
+3. Single source multi-destination Dijkstra's algorithm.

 ## Special features

 ##### 1. Search box on the top left corner: